coder-hxl/x-crawl/README.md

 It can avoid crawling failure due to temporary problems, and will wait for the end of this round of crawling targets to crawl again.

-The number of failed retries can be set by creating crawler application instance, advanced usage, and detailed target.
+You can create crawler application instance, advanced usage, detailed target these three places Settings.

 ```js
 import xCrawl from 'x-crawl'